-Vehicle-for-Hire Training
+Vehicle-for-Hire Driver Training

 Parachute’s Vehicle-for-Hire Training program has been certified by the City of Toronto for Vehicle-for-Hire drivers in that city as of October 2022.
 Course registration is now open.